aleixmorgadas/awesome-engineering-strategy/README.md

 Engineering Strategy is very needed nowadays in every technological company.
 This list is a composition of resources such books, posts, templates, learning materials, and open engineering strategies made by the community and companies.

-Contributions welcome!
-Contribution [guidelines](./contributing.md) for adding something to the list.
+Contributions are welcome!
+Check out the contribution guidelines for adding items to the list.

 ## Contents